ExWeiv/weiv-data/README.md

 ## Tested Functions in Wix Env

-*If main function tested only there is a possiblity of BUG/s but if most of the features tested (Should be Fully Working) then it should be working fine but still there might be BUG/s.*
+*If main function tested only there is a possibility of BUG/s but if most of the features tested (Should be Fully Working) then it should be working fine but still there might be BUG/s.*

 - weivData.aggreagete ✅ (Main Function Tested)
 - weivData.query ✅ (Main Function Tested)